farisalasmary/deepspeech2-online-decoder/README.md

 ## Getting Started
 ### Prerequisites

 Since this project is an extension for  [DeepSpeech2](https://github.com/SeanNaren/deepspeech.pytorch), you need to follow the installation instructions mentioned there.

 ### Installing
 Simply, copy the content of this folder and paste it inside `deepspeech.pytorch` folder.

 ## How To Run it?

 I'll illustrate it on [this pretrained acoustic model](https://github.com/SeanNaren/deepspeech.pytorch/releases/download/v2.0/librispeech_pretrained_v2.pth) and [this ARPA language model](http://www.openslr.org/resources/11/3-gram.pruned.3e-7.arpa.gz).
-You can find other models as well [here](https://github.com/SeanNaren/deepspeech.pytorch/releases).
+You can find other models [here](https://github.com/SeanNaren/deepspeech.pytorch/releases).

- You need to edit some files before you run the server application.
+ You need to edit some files before you run the server application.<br />
-1. Open the `run_decoder_server.sh` file and change the following variables:
+1. Open the `run_decoder_server.sh` file and change the following variables:<br />
-**--lm-path**: the path of the language model.
-**--model-path**: the path of the acoustic model.
-**--port**: the port that the server will be listening on.
+**--lm-path**: the path of the language model.<br /> **--model-path**: the path of the acoustic model.<br /> **--port**: the port that the server will be listening on.<br />
 ```bash
 python decoder_server.py --host 0.0.0.0 \
                          --port 8888 \